 This blog installment isn’t for everyone.
 This is for the people who now, or sometimes feel like the swing scene isn’t great to them, or for them, at least for some period of time.
-People who love dancing but get burned out on the politics, the people, the hypocrisy, the groupthink or just the pettiness.
+People who love dancing but get burned out on the politics, the hypocrisy, the groupthink or just the pettiness of some people.

 I love dancing, and it’s taken a lot for me to hang onto that love at times.
 Other times I’ve felt blessed to feel things that I think only a few people get to feel.
 For me, going to a dance or an event is usually the most joyous thing in the world.
 Your friends are there, and they feel like your swing dance family, not just acquaintances.
-You’re met with hugs and handshakes and warm feelings, and you leave thinking it all ended to quickly.
-Other times, you might start to well up with anxiety.
-You might even feel like going out dancing is work.
+You’re met with hugs and handshakes and warm feelings, and you leave thinking it all ended too quickly.
+Other times, you might start to well up with anxiety, you might even feel like going out dancing is work.
 If you’ve ever felt that, this blog is for you.
 In an effort to figure out what causes these feelings, I started making a list of things that spurred negative vibes for me.
-A few of the things I listed
+These are a few:

 - I am working more than others to make dancing happen in my city, and not getting enough appreciation for it.
-AKA burnout, but also feeling just plain taken advantage of.
+AKA burnout.

 - I feel that my scene favors younger people, single people, beautiful people, superficial people, or competitively successful people over other humans.
 I feel like I’m on the outside of that social group.

 - I have a recently ended relationship where there are bad feelings on one or both sides.

 - I’ve recently done poorly at a competition, or feel that I was not given a fair result in a competition.

 - There has been recent news of someone in the scene mistreating someone else in the scene.

 - There are one or more competing organizations in town that are vying for the business of an already small number of people, and they’re not doing a great job of working together.